Ren & Stimpy: Stimpy’s Invention

 Rocko’s Modern Life: Spunky’s Dangerous Day

 Talk about a great blend of a maze meets an obstacle course you will ever play.
 As Rocko, it is your job to protect Spunky…by removing harmful objects in his path or fighting off evil foes.
 Spunky will continuously walk forward, so it is up to you to make sure the trail is cleared of any pesky clutter.
 The almost hand-drawn scenery in each level of the game is lovely.
-Spunky will have a life bar in the form of a dog bone to get touched sometimes.
+Spunky will have a life bar in the form of a dog bone to show how much he is getting touched by danger.
 Certain levels include the beach, the junkyard, and laundry land.
 Rocko’s Modern Life: Spunky’s Dangerous Day ranks number three on this list.

 Aaahh!!!
 Real Monsters